-Is your MacBook stuck on the loading screen with the Apple logo on it, or it just won't' turn on?
-You have waited for several minutes, and it didn't show any progress?
-Typically, it only needs around 30 seconds for Mac to boot.
+Is your MacBook stuck on the loading screen with the Apple logo on it, or it just won't turn on?
+You waited for several minutes and it didn't show any progress?
+Typically, it only takes around 30 seconds for the Mac to boot.
 Try the solutions listed below to fix the problem.

 See also: How To Fix Mac Won't Connect To Wifi.